-INSIDE: 8 tips for visiting the San Diego Safari Park with kids and the family.
-DIY animal headband craft.
+INSIDE: 8 helpful and easy family tips for visiting the San Diego Safari Park with kids.
+DIY felt animal headbands for kids to wear.

 1. Visit early in the week